 So because of the JEWISH DAY OF PREPARATION, as the tomb was close at hand, they laid Yahushua there.
 (John 19:42)

-No doubt, the implications gleaned from these two verses pose a huge problem!
+Undoubtedly, the implications gleaned from the two verses above pose a massive problem for many.

-According to the narrative, Yahushua had made preparations for Passover prior to Abib 14 and he along with his disciples ate the Passover meal that night after sundown at the beginning of Abib 14.
-This would mean that Yahushua observed the Festival of Passover including the eating of the Passover lamb, was murdered, and was buried on the Jewish day of preparation of the Passover (Abib 14).
+According to the scriptural narrative, Yahushua had made preparations for Passover prior to Abib 14.
+Along with his disciples, he ate the Passover meal that night after sundown at the beginning of Abib 14.
+This would mean that Yahushua observed the Festival of Passover, including the eating of the Passover lamb, was murdered and buried on the Jewish day of preparation of the Passover (Abib 14)!

-Also, unless there is information to the contrary, would not Yahushua and his disciples eat unleavened bread with the Passover meal after sundown at the beginning of Abib 14?
+Also, unless there is information to the contrary, Yahushua and his disciples would have eaten unleavened bread with the Passover meal after sundown at the beginning of Abib 14.

-One of the counter arguments is that the meal that Yahushua ate with his disciples at the beginning of Abib 14 was not the Passover meal.
-According to the following scripture just what was going on?
+One counter-argument is that the meal that Yahushua ate with his disciples at the beginning of Abib 14 was not actually the Passover meal.
+According to the following passage, just what then was going on?

 So Yahushua sent Peter and John, saying, “Go and PREPARE THE PASSOVER for us, THAT WE MAY EAT IT.”
 (Luke 22:8)

-So here’ the situation.
-Per scriptural instructions, Yahushua and his disciples did in fact eat the Passover meal along with unleavened bread after sundown beginning Abib 14.
-It is clear that Abib 14 begins the Festival of Passover and Unleavened Bread.
-The logic follows that this day is also the first day of Unleavened Bread since unleavened bread is commanded to be eaten with the Passover meal.
+So here is the situation.
+Per scriptural instructions, Yahushua and his disciples did, in fact, eat the Passover meal along with unleavened bread after sundown beginning Abib 14.
+It, therefore, becomes clear that Abib 14 begins the Festival of Passover and Unleavened Bread.
+The logic would seem to follow that this day is also the first day of Unleavened Bread since unleavened bread is commanded to be eaten with the Passover meal.
 The book of Deuteronomy gives:

 And you shall offer the Passover sacrifice to Yahweh your eloahi, from the flock or the herd, at the place which Yahweh will choose, to make his name dwell there.
 YOU SHALL EAT NO LEAVENED BREAD WITH IT (PASSOVER MEAL); SEVEN DAYS YOU SHALL EAT IT (PASSOVER MEAL) WITH UNLEAVENED BREAD, the bread of affliction–for you came out of the land of Egypt in hurried flight–that all the days of your life you may remember the day when you came out of the land of Egypt.
 (Deut.
 16:2-3)

-On the other hand, the Jews (Pharisaic religious leaders and followers) killed their Passover lambs during the afternoon of Abib 14 in preparation for their Passover meal after sundown, beginning Abib 15.
+On the other hand, the Jews (Pharisaic religious leaders and followers) killed their Passover lambs during the afternoon of Abib 14, preparing for their Passover meal after sundown, beginning Abib 15.

-By now, I hope you’ve seen the red flag hoisted.
-Who do you think observed Passover correctly?
+By now, it is hoped that one has seen the red flag hoisted.
+Who observed Passover correctly?
 Yahushua or the Pharisaic Jews?

-We’ve barely scratched the surface so far but this should at least, in a very simple way, demonstrate why the pertinent questions need to be asked of those who have placed themselves as teachers of Yahweh’s assemblies.
-If you consider yourself a responsible teacher and upholder of Yahweh’s truth then it is incumbent that the scripturally correct answers be given.
+We have barely scratched the surface here, but this should demonstrate why the pertinent questions need to be asked of those who have placed themselves as leaders and teachers of Yahweh’s assemblies.
+It is also incumbent that the teachers who purport to uphold Yahweh’s truth make an honest attempt to provide the best scripturally correct answers to these questions.

-One individual who has questioned the Passover and Unleavened Bread subject, whose name is Dennis Bitterman, a few years ago had sent an open letter to all the assemblies and teachers challenging the generally accepted Abib 15-21 observance of the Festival of Passover and Unleavened Bread.
+Several years ago, Dennis Bitterman, one individual who questioned the Passover and Unleavened Bread subject, sent an open letter to all the assemblies and teachers challenging the generally accepted 8-day observance Abib 14-21 for Passover and Unleavened Bread.

-Dennis has done a fairly good job of briefly presenting the evidence supporting an Abib 14-20 Passover observance.
-I have converted the letter into a PDF file and made it available for everyone to evaluate and to see if there is any merit to the conclusions of Dennis.
+Dennis has done a reasonably good job of briefly presenting the evidence supporting a 7-day Festival of Passover and Unleavened Bread observance, which consists of Abib 14-20.
+This letter has been converted into a PDF file and made available for everyone to evaluate and determine if there is any merit to Dennis’s conclusions.

-For a more in-depth scriptural examination including the historical evidence regarding Passover you can also download the publication by Qadesh La Yahweh Press titled, “The Festivals and Sacred Days of Yahweh.”
+For a more in-depth scriptural examination, including the historical evidence regarding Passover, please download the publication by Qadesh La Yahweh Press titled “The Festivals and Sacred Days of Yahweh.”